About Volunteer Maine

 The Commission was established in 1994 by Executive Order and under state statute in 1995.
 The 25 board members of the Commission are appointed by the governor to three-year terms and each represents a specific segment of Maine's volunteer sector.

 Volunteer Maine is Maine government’s partner for the federal Corporation for National Service.

-Foster community service and volunteerism to meet human and environmental needs in the State of Maine.
+Foster and inspire community service and volunteerism to address critical needs in the State of Maine.

 Vibrant, productive communities with involved, responsible citizens.